johnayeni/johnayeni/README.md

 I am also a big fan of sports, 🏀 and ⚽️ mainly and I am currenctly training myself to be a decent point guard in basketball.

-In recent times, I a, currently working on empowering modern online and offline payments for Africa at [Paystack](https://paystack.com/).
+I am currently working on empowering modern online and offline payments for Africa at [Paystack](https://paystack.com/).